 Good luck!
 And register today.

-Members of the four finalist teams will each receive a $100 Amazon.com gift card.
+Members of the and third-place and fourth-place finalist teams will each receive a $100 Amazon.com gift card.